So you are planning a trip to Malta soon? Great idea! Thinking of including Gozo in your itinerary? Even better!

 Now that you booked your accommodation and sorted out the transportation, its time to find out what are the best things to do in Gozo!

-Are you wondering where to stay in Malta?
-Read my complete guide to all the best towns and best areas to stay in Malta!
+Are you having trouble choosing the best area to stay in Malta?
+I got ya!
+Here is my comprehensive guide to all the best areas and places to stay in Malta!

-Here is a list of everything you should know before travelling to Malta.
+Here you will find a list of everything you need to know before travelling to Malta.

-Looking for some more beach time?
+I am sure you are looking for some beach time while in Malta!
 I wrote a complete guide to the best beaches in Malta.

 Best things to do in Gozo